hritvikgupta/hritvikgupta/README.md

 </br>

 ## Education
-- I am pursuing my Master's in Computer Engineering from University Of California, Riverside : GPA 3.7 | expected grad december 2023.
+🎓 I am pursuing my Master's in Computer Engineering from University Of California, Riverside : GPA 3.7 | expected graduation: December 2023.
-- I have finished my bachelors of technology in Computer science and engineering from GITS Udaipur, India : GPA 3.9 | graduated May 2022
+🎓 I have finished my Bachelor of Technology in Computer Science and Engineering from GITS Udaipur, India : GPA 3.9 | graduated: May 2022.

 </br>